Sports report: Lucinda Brand is sure of the final victory of the World Cup

 Korfball League: the PKC takes a big hit

-Internally, PKC had no children in Oost-Arnhem in Group B of the Korfbal League on Saturday.
+Internally, PKC were childless at East Arnhem in Korfbal League Group B on Saturday.
 The Papendrechters were far too strong for the scoreless final with 31-14.
-PKC currently shares the group lead with DVO with twelve points, but Bennekom’s DVO has played one less game.
+PKC currently shares the group lead with DVO with twelve points, but Bennekom’s DVO has played one game less.

 KCC lost the home game against AKC Blauw Wit in Group A of the Korfbal League on Saturday.
 The Amsterdam team won 28-21 in Capelle aan den IJssel.
 After seven games, KCC are fifth in the group with four points.
 Dalto from Driebergen is bottom of Group A with zero points.